 The Company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Board's report, including Annexures to Board's Report, but does not include the standalone financial statements and our auditor's report thereon.
-The Board's report is expected to be made available to us after the date of this our auditor's report in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+The other information comprises the information included in the Annual Report, including Annexures to Board's Report, but does not include the Standalone Financial Statements and our auditor's report thereon.
+The Annual report is expected to be made available to us after the date of this our auditor's report

-Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and,
+In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+When we read Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charges with governance.